hemidactylus/mlops-speedrun-spamclassifier/README.md

 the store in real-time.

-We'll enable a push source for our "v2" features, with the goal of using it to handle the real-time architecture described above with these features pre-computed and ready to be used in user-initiated predictions.
+We'll enable a push source for our "v2" features, with the goal of using it to handle the real-time architecture outlined above, with the "v2" features pre-computed upon SMS ingestion, ready to be then used for user-initiated predictions.

 We start by altering the feature definitions for the store: until now we had the `FileSource` wired to the `FeatureView` through the `source` parameter in the latter